 Open source is such a fundamental and indispensable part of a large proportion of projects in the industry.

 It can become difficult to see the woods for the trees.
-You don't want a lawyer advising you on a contract like this which they've only just read for the first time.
+You don't want a lawyer advising you on contracts like these which they've only just read for the first time.

 Projects and dependencies between packages can complicate quickly.
 What happens in the real world with the technology needs to be rounded off with the legal rights granted – which is what really matters to protect your business from being criticised or sued.

-There is much misinformation and content on internet that does not tell the whole story with open source licenses out there.
+There is much misinformation and content on internet that does not tell the whole story about open source licenses.